Ada-Developers-Academy/core-unit-2/intermediate-sql/establishing-relationships.md

 The `books` table has a column named `author_id`.
 We created `author_id` with the constraint `FOREIGN KEY (author_id) REFERENCES authors(id)`.

 This tells Postgres that every `author_id` value in the books table *must* reference an existing `id` value in the `authors` table.
-Further the referenced column (id) is also a primary key in the authors table.
+Further, the referenced column (id) is also a primary key in the authors table.

 Given the following authors table.